arcadianlyric/PhasedVariants_AgenticCurator/README.md

 ```

 ### Results
-The output in ./results folder, including 2 files: network_graph.html and gene_associations.json.
-The [network_graph.html](results/network_graph.html) is a interactive visulization.
+Output variants with VEP HIGH impact on both copies.
+There are 2 files in the ./results folder: network_graph.html and gene_associations.json.
+The [network_graph](images/network_graph.jpg) is a interactive visulization [network_graph.html](results/network_graph.html).
 A zoom in of one gene node [SETBP1](images/HG002_example.jpg).

 ## Data Input
 Data input as the output phased.vcf.gz from [cWGS](https://github.com/Complete-Genomics/DNBSEQ_Complete_WGS/tree/dev).